KelseyJPhillips/hire-me/how-to/introspection/example - career specs.md

 - Freelancing (which is temporary): project > people > technology
 - Arbeitnehmerüberlassung and full time: people > project > technology

+# 👨🏻‍💻 Stack/Area

+**Backend**
+- Occasional frontend parts are okay (so part time full stack)
+- Ops can be a part as well
+- Infrastructure (setting up tools like the CI) can be a part as well

+🥁 **Role**:
+- 50:50 engineer and manager.
+- Pure engineering positions are good as well.

+**Managing titles coming to my mind**:
+- Team Lead
+- Engineering Lead
+- VP of engineering
+- CTO